Language Detoxification with Attribute-Discriminative Latent Space: Method

 Previously, the language detoxification was only applied at decoding time using additional LMs or by perturbing the LM, which is further trained on each attribute dataset to guide the logits of the pre-trained large base LM.
 However, they are computation- and memory-inefficient, and thus we propose a novel single-LM approach for language detoxification which uses a latent space to control the attributes of the generated texts.
 Specifically, we learn a projected latent embedding space in which the texts are well-discriminated by their attributes, and use it to control the attribute of generated text sequences.
 We discuss the ADLM's architecture, objective, and the sampling method in the following paragraphs.

 \paragraph{Model architecture.} Our model consists of a single LM, a projection block, and an attribute discriminator (Figure~\ref{fig:overview_training}).
-The projection block, \texttt{ProjB}, learns to project the original latent space onto a discriminative latent space that embeds the attribute information.
-The attribute is embedded onto a discriminative latent space through a single embedding layer $\texttt{AttEmb}$ followed by a projection block, as follows: where $\theta_\texttt{a}$ and $\theta_\texttt{B}$ are the parameters of each component. $\overline{h}_{1:t-1}$ are the projected contextual embeddings of the attribute embeddings $z_{\texttt{a}}$.
+The projection block, \texttt{ProjB}, is a single Transformer block, which learns to project the original latent space onto a discriminative latent space that embeds the attribute information.
+The attribute is embedded onto a discriminative latent space through a single token embedding layer, $\texttt{AttEmb}$, followed by a projection block, \texttt{ProjB}, as follows: